theandrew168/pg2s3/README.md

 In general, pg2s3 dumps a given database and uploads it to an S3-compatible storage bucket.
 However, there is a bit more nuance involved in bookkeeping, restoration, and pruning.

-That being said, some features are intentionally left out of scope for this project.
-For example, PostgreSQL is the only supported database and S3 is the only supported storage method.
-The scheduling of periodic backups is also left out: rely on tools such as [cron](https://wiki.archlinux.org/title/cron) or [systemd timers](https://wiki.archlinux.org/title/Systemd/Timers) to handle the timing and frequency of programmatic backups.

 ## Install
-The pg2s3 tool is distributed as a single, static binary.
+The pg2s3 tool is distributed as a single, static binary for all major platforms.
+It is also released as a `.deb` for Debian-based Linux environments.
 Check the [releases page](https://github.com/theandrew168/pg2s3/releases) to find and download the latest version.

 Additionally, the environment where pg2s3 is executed must have `pg_dump` and `pg_restore` installed.
 These tools are part of the collection of [PostgreSQL Client Applications](https://www.postgresql.org/docs/12/reference-client.html).
 On an Ubuntu server, these tools are contained within the package `postgresql-client-<version>` based on the major version of PostgreSQL being used.